Tipping point: The Sharjah Biennial 16 on our hopes, fears and anxieties

 House of Wisdom greets visitors at the library’s western, light-filled, double-height reception courtyard.
 Dense greens placed here induce a semi-comfortable outdoor environment for relaxation and social events.
 The ground floor includes expansive spaces to host exhibitions, the café which sits adjacent to a children’s educational room and the archive and a reading area with the fun espresso book machine.

 Four cores that contain service spaces support the overhanging roof, which makes it possible to form a large, column-free floorplate.
-The two cores closest to the entrance host two hefty sculptural staircases that usher people upto the mezzanine floor.
-The interiors of the floor that floats above receives natural light from the central courtyard, and features a series of pod spaces.
+The two cores closest to the entrance host two hefty sculptural staircases that usher people up to the mezzanine floor.
+The interiors of the floor that floats above receive natural light from the central courtyard and feature a series of pod spaces.
 Here one can find a mix of both contemplative and collaborative areas, including exhibition rooms, reading lounges, prayer rooms and a space demarcated only for women.

 Name: House of Wisdom (Sharjah Digital Library)